 By Emily Smith

-To find out more about The River Stewardship company visit: http://www.the-rsc.co.uk/
+To find out more about Alzheimer’s Society and Dementia Friends visit: https://www.alzheimers.org.uk/